Skip to contents

 • COL - collider (direct descendant of X and Y); adjusting opens a spurious path, so do not adjust.

-• DMed - descendant of a mediator; do not adjust when estimating total effects.
+• dMed - descendant of a mediator; do not adjust when estimating total effects.

-• DCol - descendant of a collider; adjusting opens a spurious path, so do not adjust.
+• dCol - descendant of a collider; adjusting opens a spurious path, so do not adjust.

 • other - safe, non-confounding predictors (e.g., affect Y only).
 Included in the canonical model but omitted from the minimal set because they're not required for identification.